A good night’s sleep in hospital can be hard to come by.

-But now, your support is funding a new research project seeking to understand the true impact of sleep disruption in hospital by focusing on one of the noisiest places – the Intensive Critical Care Unit (ICCU).
+And now new research out of Flinders is seeking to understand the true impact of this sleep disruption by focusing in on one of the noisiest places – the intensive care unit (ICU).

-Flinders University’s Professor Peter Catcheside has been awarded a Health Seed Grant to record overnight noise from the ICCU and then replay it to healthy volunteers in a sleep laboratory for comparison against a quiet night.
+Flinders University’s Professor Peter Catcheside has been awarded a Health Seed Grant from Flinders Foundation to record overnight noise from the Flinders Medical Centre ICU and then replay it to healthy volunteers in a sleep laboratory for comparison against a quiet night.

 He hopes the work could pave the way for identifying specific noises that are most problematic and develop strategies to reduce them.